firebase/quickstart-android/firestore/README.md

 ```

 This is because indexes are required for most compound queries in
-Cloud Firestore.
+Firestore.
 Clicking on the link from the error message will
 automatically open the index creation UI in the Firebase console
 with the correct paramters filled in: